bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 ### Option 3: Preload a Regular Directory

-Similar to the previous one, but the directory is meant to be a namespace.
+Similar to the previous option, but the directory is meant to be a namespace.
 That is, `app/models/shapes/circle.rb` is expected to define `Shapes::Circle`.

 For this one, the initializer is the same except no collapsing is configured: